 Head to Raglan Roast for a good ol’ cup of coffee after all of that shopping.
 Located in their “hole in the wall” coffee shop on Volcom Lane, they roast coffee daily to make sure it's at its freshest and best.
 The best part is you can take their beans home with you, to keep experiencing the joy a cup of Raglan Roast brings, everyday in the comfort of your own home.

 Now that you are freshly caffeinated take a drive 20 minutes out of Raglan and walk through the native forest following the Pakoka River to the top of Bridal Veil Falls.
 There are two viewing platforms at the top of the falls that give a stunning view of the falls and the surrounding lush greenery.
 You can then descend to a bottom viewpoint for more glorious views.
 The track is 10 minutes one way, and the higher viewing platforms are suitable for wheelchairs and prams.

 6pm: Dinner at ULO's Kitchen

 6 Wallis St, Raglan

-From the same team behind earlier mentioned ULO's, the restuarant and bar brandishing the same name is all about the eats.
-ULO's Kitchen serve up a delicious array of Asian inspired dishes including bao buns, kaarage chicken and spicy laksa to name a few.
-The quirky and eclectic space is filled with reclaimed furniture, spatterings of vintage and colourful mural paintings.
-ULO's Kitchen is all about the laidback hangs and tasty bites.
+From the same team behind earlier mentioned ULO’s, the restaurant and bar brandishing the same name are all about the eats.
+ULO’s Kitchen serves up a delicious array of Asian-inspired dishes, including bao buns, karaage chicken and spicy laksa to name a few.
+The quirky and eclectic space is filled with reclaimed furniture and spatterings of vintage and colourful mural paintings.